 To get rid of spiders in your lawn, you want to control insects by applying an insecticide.

 These two insecticides can kill not only lawn spiders but also other unwanted insects in your lawn.
-Bifen LP Granules, for example, can kill over 100 different types of insects and remains potent for a period of 3 months.
-One application can really help in getting rid of spiders in your lawn over a long period.
+Bifen LP Granules, for example, can kill over 100 different types of insects and remain potent for 3 months.
+One application can help in getting rid of spiders in your lawn over a long period.

 2. Cut vegetation around your yard

-Some species of spiders like creating their homes in dense vegetation.
+Some species of spiders create their homes in dense vegetation.
 The reason you have a grass spider infestation in your yard is probably the overgrowing vegetation.
 To control and get rid of lawn spiders, trim vegetation frequently to leave the area around your home clean and well-manicured.

 This will go a great deal in sending away the spiders towards the denser areas.